 Ingredient Notes

-• Olive Oil: can use regular olive oil or extra virgin.
-Since it’s cooked, regular is fine.
+• Olive Oil: Use regular olive oil or extra virgin.
+Since it’s cooked, regular works just fine.

-• Garlic: use fresh minced garlic for the best flavor on this.
-You could get away with 1/2 teaspoon garlic powder in a pinch, but it just won’t have the same Italian flavor.
+• Garlic: Use fresh minced garlic for the best flavor.
+You could get away with 1/2 teaspoon garlic powder, but it just won’t have the same Italian flavor.

-• Red Pepper Flakes: this sauce traditionally has a kick of heat, but you can always adjust this amount up or down to your personal taste preferences.
+• Red Pepper Flakes: This sauce traditionally has a kick of heat, but you can always adjust this amount to your personal taste preferences.

-• Crushed Tomatoes: preserved tomatoes in a can are best for sauce making because they have better preserved flavor than store-bought shipped from a farm.
+• Crushed Tomatoes: Preserved tomatoes in a can are ideal for sauce making because they have a better flavor than store-bought fresh tomatoes shipped from a farm.
 Use unseasoned to control the flavor.

-• Vodka: the alcohol cooks off so this is safe for anyone to eat.
-Use whatever vodka you have on hand or prefer as long as it is unflavored.
+• Vodka: The alcohol cooks off, making it safe for anyone to eat.
+Use whatever vodka you have on hand or prefer, as long as it’s unflavored.

-• Heavy Cream: you could get away with half-and-half, but it won’t be as thick or creamy.
+• Heavy Cream: You could get away with half-and-half, but it won’t be as thick and creamy.

-• Penne Pasta: such a perfect shape for the sauce, it’s in the name of the dish!
-You could also use other tube-shaped pastas like rigatoni or ziti.
+• Penne Pasta: This pasta shape holds the sauce so perfectly that it’s in the name of the dish!
+Other recommended pastas are rigatoni or ziti.

 Vodka